Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 As children get older, they often want to take more responsibility for their medicine and become more independent.
 Some children also go through a period where they don’t like the idea of taking medicines.

-Either way, if your child can share their feelings about taking medicine, you’ll be better able to understand where they’re coming from.
+Either way, if your child can share their feelings about taking medicine, it can help you understand where they’re coming from.
 Listening to your child will also help you understand how the medicine affects their daily activities.

 It’s also good to encourage your child to discuss things with their GP, paediatrician or psychiatrist.
 You might suggest they have part of their appointments alone with the doctor.